 Mass cytometry (CyTOF) allows us to measure up to 40 phosphorylation sites of key proteins in the signaling network on single cell level.
 Furthermore, Imaging Mass Cytometry (IMC) can measure tissue slices, which adds spatial resolution to the data.
 This way, we can measure each cell within its local microenvironment and we can study, for example, the communication between different cells.

 Using Suspension CyTOF and IMC data, we have been working on novel mechanistic modeling frameworks building on our general methodologies for logic modeling in our tool CellNOpt (Terfve et al. 2012).
-We build Prior Knowledge Networks (PKN) of molecular interactions based on evidences found in literature and in databases, integrated in our tool OmniPath (Türei, Korcsmáros, and Saez-Rodriguez 2016), a highly curated collection of pathway resources.
+We build Prior Knowledge Networks (PKN) of molecular interactions based on evidence found in literature and in databases, integrated in our tool OmniPath (Türei, Korcsmáros, and Saez-Rodriguez 2016), a curated collection of pathway resources.
 The PKNs are indispensable resources for constructing dynamical models.
-Then, we translate PKNs into logic-based ordinary differential equation models that capture quantitative aspects and are able to scale up well (MacNamara et al. 2012).
+Then, we translate PKNs into logic models that capture quantitative aspects and are able to scale up well (MacNamara et al. 2012).
 These models are then fitted to single cell signaling (e.g. CyTOF) data upon perturbation.

 The pipeline for modelling single cell, suspension mass cytometry data using CellNOpt.